-HSN509 Clinical and Administrative Systems CU 3:6,6,6
+HSN509 Clinical and Administrative Systems Prerequisite: None

-This course examines the foundations of clinical information collection, processing, recording and use to support decision-making in healthcare environments.
+This course examines the foundations of clinical information collection, processing, recording and use to support decisionmaking in healthcare environments.
 Emphasis is placed on compliance with regulatory standards, safety and quality implementation.
 Other topics include technology for e-health applications and Tele-health, hospital information systems, utilization of electronic pharmacy systems, data integrity, and implications and applications of information technology in healthcare management.

-HSN521 Modern Organizations and Healthcare CU 3:6,6,6
+HSN521 Modern Organizations and Healthcare Prerequisite: None

 This course exposes students to an in-depth discussion of both the theories and practical applications of healthcare management.
 In addition to the primary management functions of planning, organizing and controlling, specialized topics like communication, ethical responsibilities, process management and leadership are discussed.
-Students also investigate alternative management and leadership styles that can be utilized as effective models and approaches for managing change, resources, time and performance.
+Students also investigate alternative management and leadership styles that can be used as effective models and approaches for managing change, resources, time and performance.

-HSN536 Concepts of Healthcare Informatics CU 3:6,6,6
+HSN536 Concepts of Healthcare Informatics Prerequisite: None